omidemam/flood_risk_dynamics/README.md

 This repository contains the codebase for the research paper:

-**Flood risk dynamics]{Large-scale flood risk analysis of distributed stormwater infrastructure serving 2\,300 catchments in New York State**
+**Large-scale flood risk analysis of distributed stormwater infrastructure serving 2,300 catchments in New York State**

 ## Overview